What are ants?

 Ghost ants will nest almost anywhere.
 Inside, they build nests behind sinks or tubs, behind walls near water pipes, or around windows or doors.
 Outside, these ants are a particular problem in gardens and greenhouses.

 Big-headed ants nest outside in the damp soil next to cement slabs, foundations, at the base of trees, or near water pipes.
 Flower beds and flower pots are also common nesting spots.
 Big-headed ants don’t usually nest inside structures but do move in and out of our homes foraging for food.

 How do I get rid of ants?

 At Bold Servicing, we want to help you maintain an ant-free property.
 After contacting us, we will provide the services necessary to remove these unwelcome guests from your yard and home.
 Our premium ant control services in Tampa, FL are not only convenient and effective but also eco-friendly.
 To learn more about our full-service pest control options, reach out to us today and speak with one of our helpful professionals!
-Bold Servicing is dedicated to keeping Tampa, St. Petersburg, and Clearwater area homes and businesses free of ants and other structure-invading pests!
+Bold Servicing is dedicated to keeping the Tampa Bay Area homes and businesses free of ants and other structure-invading pests!

 How can I prevent ants in the future?

 Here are some prevention tips to help you keep ants and other pests out of your Florida home.